bangkokrb/rubyconfth/src/practicalities.md

   By international "big city" standards, Thailand is inexpensive, but costs can still add up quickly.
 We understand that in the current economic situation, many people and companies are struggling.
 We've compiled a few money-saving tips to ensure you can enjoy your time in Bangkok.

   - Flights: This is likely to be your biggest expense when coming from abroad.
 Use a flights aggregator like [Google Flights](https://www.google.com/flights) or [Kiwi.com](https://kiwi.com).
 Consider being somewhat flexible on dates or routes, flights with a stop are often cheaper than direct flights.
   - Accommodation: You don't have to stay at the conference hotel, there are many other hotels and hostels in the neighbourhood and around the city, at all price levels.
-The conference venue is walking distance from a BTS station (see Hotels section) so is easy to reach if staying elsewhere.
     - Hostel beds are available for under 800 THB
     - There are many good 2-4 star hotels for 1000-2000 THB/night
     - Five star hotels are available from 2500THB/night upwards
   - Food and drink: Thai street food is cheap and internationally renowned!
 Stick to non-alcoholic drinks to save money as alcohol is heavily taxed.
-  - Freebies: Make the most of the free coffee and snack breaks, buffet lunch and official party (the buffet lunch is large enough you probably won't need to eat too much more :D)
+  - Freebies: Make the most of the free coffee and snack breaks, buffet lunch and official party!
 {% endrendercontent %}

 {% rendercontent "section_text", title: "Code of Conduct" %}
-  All attendees, speakers, sponsors and volunteers at our conference are required to agree with the [code of conduct](https://confcodeofconduct.com/).
+  All attendees, speakers, sponsors and volunteers at our conference are required to agree with the [code of conduct](https://rubyconfth.com/code-of-conduct).
 Organisers will enforce this code throughout the event.
 We expect cooperation from all participants to help ensure a safe environment for everybody.

   If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a conference staff member immediately.
 Conference staff can be identified as they'll be wearing branded clothing and/or badges.
 {% endrendercontent %}